-Examples of the 75 Hz ZTEM and AirMt data are shown in plan in Figures 8, 9 and 10.
+Examples of the 75 Hz ZTEM and AirMt data are shown in plan in Figure 8, Figure 9 and Figure 10.
 Multi-frequency profiles of the ZTEM and AirMt data are also presented in Figure 11, for a representative north-south flight line (L1430) across the Babel deposit.

-To present data from both tipper components in one image and to compensate for the cross-over nature of ZTEM data, the total divergence (DT) is introduced as the horizontal derivatives of the tipper components:
+To present data from both tipper components in one image, and to compensate for the cross-over nature of ZTEM data (e.g., Figure 11 a and b), the total divergence (DT) is introduced as the horizontal derivatives of the tipper components: